eustasy/Bubbly/.github/CONTRIBUTING.md

     git clone git@github.com:your-username/bubbly.git

-Once you've made changes and committed them in your fork, preferably on a nicely named branch, you can move on to [Creating a Pull Request](#creating-a-pull-request).
+Once you've made changes and committed them in your fork, preferably on a nicely named branch with descriptive commit messages, you can move on to [Creating a Pull Request](#creating-a-pull-request).

 ### Filing an Issue